 - Link period – The number of data packages between two link requests.

 - Link threshold – The number of lost link requests before the sensor reboots.

 - Accelerometer configuration – 4-byte hex value to set accelerometer motion function.
 The first byte is reserved and should be 00.
 The second byte is 00 or 01 depending on if you want the accelerometer to trig a transmission or not (01 is trigging).
-The third byte is the threshold for accelerometer trig and can be a value of 01-7F, which is multiplied by 16mg.
+The third byte is the threshold for accelerometer trig and can be a value of 02-7F, which is multiplied by 16mg (01 is too sensitive and will self-trigger).
 The last byte is the duration time of the motion to trig and can be a value between 01-7F, which is multiplied by 0.1s.
-Example of maximum sensitivity: 00010101.
+Example of maximum sensitivity: 00010201.